 It seems like children are expected to take stories like this in their stride; appreciate the comedy in them; enjoy the ride.
 But if you’re three, and you’re thinking about every detail and you’re experiencing the music and images more intensely, and you’re empathising with the characters and worrying about what they might be going through…then films like these are pretty terrifying.

 Generally the world is a loud and busy place and children are expected to just deal with it.
 Some seem to sail through.
-But Isaac, and we assume other HSC’s are distracted by it, intrigued by it, over-stimulated by it, scared by it, or bothered by it.
+But others are distracted by it, intrigued by it, over-stimulated by it, scared by it, or bothered by it.

 This is both a huge problem, and a huge opportunity.
 But the world doesn’t always seem to see it that way.